anoma/nspec/docs/index.md

     - The **Anoma Foundation**, a Swiss foundation (Stiftung) established to support and coordinate the Anoma protocol, network, and the surrounding ecosystem.

-    For more information about the foundation, please visit https://anoma.net/learn.

 **Anoma** is a distributed operating system for *intent-centric* applications[@goes2024anoma].
 The **Anoma protocol architecture**, object of this specification, supports interoperability at state, network, and application